OmniLayer/spec/README.md

 Initially, the only valid Mastercoin transaction was a “simple send” (defined later in this document), but the additional features described in this document are being implemented, and can be used once they are fully tested.

-## Development Mastercoins (Dev MSC), previously "Reward Mastercoins")
+## Development Mastercoins (Dev MSC, previously "Reward Mastercoins")

 1. Generation Rate: For every 10 Mastercoins sold during the Exodus period, 1 additional “Dev MSC” was also generated, which are being awarded to the Exodus Address slowly over the years following the exodus period (these Dev MSC are interoperable and fungible with regular MSC).
 These Development Mastercoins will ensure that developers have a continuing incentive to maintain, improve and add features to the Master Protocol implementations desired by users.
 The Distribution of these Dev MSC is structured so that developers receive 50% of the Dev MSC by one year after the initial Exodus Address period closed (date the Exodus Address closed - August 31st 2013, although transactions up till block 255365 were still accepted to account for slower propegation of transactions still sent on the 31st of August), 75% by a year later, 87.5% by a year later, and so on:
 ![Dev MSC](images/reward-mastercoin-formula.png)

-2. Standard Distribution Rate Algorithm: The distribution of "Dev MSC", mirrors the amount of Dev MSC generated each 30.41 days.
-Further more these Dev MSC are distributed in proportion to the amount of BTC won by participants in Master Protocol development bounties completed during that 30.41 day period.
-The intension being, that the Mastercoin Foundation will handle this distribution process temporarily until its operation can be transferred to the Master Protocol community via the Distributed Bounty system and the Proof of Stake consensus mechanism.
-During the temporary period of the Mastercoin Foundation distributing the Dev MSC 50% of the normal distribution rate shall apply.
-When the Master Protocol community begins handling the Distribution of the Dev MSC all undistributed Dev MSC from the pervious period shall be transferred to the Decentralized system and consensus must be reached on the standard distribution rate algorithm for the new period going forward.

-Simple Dev MSC Distribution Equation:  A / B = C * D = E (A) Amount of awards an individual earns in BTC during a 30.41 day period, divided by, (B) the total amount of BTC awarded during that 30.41 day period, equals (C) his or her individual award percentage, times
-(D) the total Dev MSC generated during that 30.41 day period, equals (E) the amount of Dev MSC awarded to the individual in addition to his BTC awards during the 30.41 day period.

-Example #1 (using round numbers):
-A (100 BTC) / B (1,000 BTC) = C (10%) * D (1,000 MSC) = E (100 MSC)

-There are 56,316 Dev MSC that will ever be generated.
-28,158 Dev MSC will be generated the first year or 2,346 MSC each 30.41 day period.
-So if a developer won 10% of the bounties during this 30.41 day period he or she would be distributed 234.6 Dev MSC.
+2. As dev MSC vest, 50% of them are sent out as bonuses to people who won Mastercoin bounties, in proportion to how much bounty money they won (bitcoins).
+The other 50% are used for expenses such as retention bonuses.
+Eventually, the Mastercoin Foundation will turn over all remaining funds to a distributed bounty system, with the Master Protocol paying its own bounties via a proof-of-stake voting system, and the Mastercoin Foundation will no longer need to administer any funds for the project.

 Technical notes: